 |-all||If multiple servers are specified, automatically shuts down all of them. -q is implied with -all.|

-The lmdown utility must be run on a license server.
-You can use -all to shut down all of the license servers on your network.
+lmdown command on a License Server.
+You can use -all to shut down all the License Servers on your network.

-If lmdown encounters more than one server and -all is not specified, the utility displays a choice of license servers to shut down.
-For example, if -c specifies a directory with many *.lic files.
-You can shut down remote license servers by using -c and specifying the name of the license server.
+lmdown encounters more than one server and you didn’t specify the -all argument, the command displays a choice of License Servers to shut down.
+For example, the -c argument specifies a directory with many *.lic files.
+Shut down the remote License Servers by using -c and specifying the name of the License Server.

-The lmhostid utility returns the host ID of the license server.
-You can use the command to check the host name of your license server.
-You can open a license file and compare the host name in the license file to that of your license server.
+lmhostid command returns the host ID of the License Server.
+You can use the command to check the host name of your License Server.
+You can open a license file and compare the host name in the license file to that of your License Server.